ory/docs/docs/ecosystem/software-architecture-philosophy.md

 and is designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
-While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best supported.
+While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best documented and supported.

 ## Architecture Philosophy